 Actuarial gains (losses) arise from the difference between the actual long-term rate of return on plan assets for a period and the expected long-term rate of return on plan assets for that period and from changes in actuarial assumptions used to determine the accrued benefit obligation.
-For the Group's retirement bonus and death benefit plans, the excess of the net accumulated actuarial gain
+For the Group's retirement bonus and death benefit plans, the actuarial gain (loss) is recognized in other comprehensive income.

-(loss) over 10 percent of the greater of the benefit obligation and the fair value of plan assets is amortized over the average remaining service period of active employees.
 The average remaining service period of the active employees covered by the retirement bonus and death benefit plans was 7.0 years as at March 31, 2011, the date of the most recent actuarial valuation.